ihp-lab/XNorm/README.md

 # X-Norm: Exchanging Normalization Parameters for Bimodal Fusion.
-Yufeng Yin*, Jiashu Xu*, Tianxin Zu, Mohammad Soleymani.
+Yufeng Yin*, Jiashu Xu*, Tianxin Zu, and Mohammad Soleymani

 Correspondence to:
   - Yufeng Yin (yin@ict.usc.edu)

 ## Introduction
-This is the official Pytorch implementation for '''X-Norm: Exchanging Normalization Parameters for Bimodal Fusion.'''
+This is the official Pytorch implementation for **X-Norm: Exchanging Normalization Parameters for Bimodal Fusion.**

 This repo contains the following methods for multimodal fusion:
  - Late fusion